Manchester station group

 Rail passengers may board or disembark at any one of these four stations.
-National visitors from outside Greater Manchester with MANCHESTER STNS as the destination are not permitted to use Metrolink in Zone 1, as it is a locally funded transport scheme and receives no national government subsidy.
+National visitors from outside Greater Manchester with MANCHESTER STNS as the destination are not permitted to use Metrolink in Zone 1, as it is a locally-funded transport scheme and receives no national government subsidy.

-When using the National Routeing Guide, Salford Central railway station is shown as part of the Manchester Group.
+When using the National Routeing Guide, Salford Central is shown as part of the Manchester Group.
 This means that tickets to or from Salford with 'Route: Any Permitted' have the same validity as those to or from MANCHESTER STNS, but cannot be used interchangeably.

 Use in Metrolink Zone 1

 Greater Manchester passengers

 Passengers who travel on rail services from the Greater Manchester area into one of the four Manchester stations will be issued with a ticket stating the destination as Manchester CTLZ as opposed to Manchester Picc or Manchester Vic.
 This allows visitors to use Metrolink trams between stops in Zone 1 for free on the presentation of a Manchester CTLZ rail ticket.
 The Freedom of the City scheme was introduced in 2005 by GMPTE, now Transport for Greater Manchester.
 Zone 1 includes ten Metrolink tram stops: